NotTimTam/ruca/README.md

 ## Running the API

-The api can be started by using `NODE.js` to run the `api.js` file in the root of the directory.
-There are also two `NPM Scripts`, `start` and `dev` which will do this. `dev` runs the api through the NPM package called [Nodemon](https://www.npmjs.com/package/nodemon).
+The API can be started by using `NODE.js` to run the `api.js` file in the root of the directory.
+There are also two `NPM Scripts`, `start` and `dev` which will do this. `dev` runs the API through the NPM package called [Nodemon](https://www.npmjs.com/package/nodemon).

 ## Documentation